Cerebral angiography is a test that uses X-rays and a special dye to create pictures of the blood vessels that supply the brain.

 How does cerebral angiography work?

 Cerebral angiography also uses a special kind of X-ray technique called fluoroscopy.
-A fluoroscope is an X-ray unit attached to a television screen.
+A fluoroscope is an X-ray unit attached to a viewing screen.
 The fluoroscope uses a continuous X-ray beam to make a sequence of images.
-These images are fed to a television-like monitor to create a moving picture.
+These images are fed to the screen to create a moving picture.
 This allows your doctor to watch as the contrast agent fills the blood vessels supplying the brain and to observe any problems or defects.

 What is cerebral angiography used for?